annotation/text-fabric/tf/docs/about/corpora.md

     including their change histories.
 There might also be other material in the repo, such as source data, tutorials, programs.

-    For example, the `ETCBC/bhsa` repo is several GB, but the TF data for a specific version is only 25MB.
+    For example, the `ETCBC/bhsa` repo is several gigabytes, but the TF data for a specific version is only 25MB.

 ### Extra data